CrestfallenLARP/cfldangerden/content/en/factions/unaligned/roles/Armor Golem.md

 Body: 25
 Armor: 40
 Stamina: 10
-Primary Attack:
+primary_attack:
   - 5 Damage both hands with claws or weapons
   - 5 unblockable damage with firearms
-Killing Blow: No, drop targets and leave them be.
-LET PEOPLE PRETEND TO BE DOWN
+killing_blow: No, drop targets and leave them be.
 Immunities: Harm attacks "Immune Resist"
 Healed_By: Lightning
 At_Dying: Shuts Down